DANNYDEE93/Deployment4/README.md

 ### Step 4: Install Python 3.10 version to read python files in application code.

-<ins> Run commands in EC2 terminal to download newest versions and packages for Python 3.10:</ins>
+<ins> Run commands in EC2 terminal to download newest versions and packages:</ins>

    **sudo apt update** --> *[update system and checks for upgrades]*